-Professors interested in transforming an existing course or developing a new course to include a CBL component are encouraged to make an initial meeting with the Director for the Center for Public Service.
+Professors interested in transforming an existing course or developing a new course to include a CBL component are encouraged to make an initial meeting with the Executive Director, Director, or Faculty Director for Community-Based Learning and Research for the Center for Public Service.
 CPS staff can support faculty through consultation on pedagogies, evaluation and assessment, assignments and through community partner contacts.

 The professor should register their course with the CBL Advisory Committee of APPC by submitting the online registration form at www.gettysburg.edu/cbl.
-This will help CPs and the Office of the Provost track, assess and ensure high quality community-based learning experiences.
+This will help CPS and the Office of the Provost track, assess and ensure high quality community-based learning experiences.